-How Do Gen Zers Shop: About half of Gen Zers have carried their pandemic shopping habits to 2023, preferring to shop online than in-store, according to a GWI survey.
+How Do Gen Zers Shop: About half of Gen Zers have carried their pandemic shopping habits, preferring to shop online rather than in-store, according to a GWI survey.
 Being bombarded by numerous messages and images of enticing products, Gen Z is susceptible to impulsive shopping.
 Results from the GWI poll also indicate the growth of spontaneous shopping and the appeal of buy-now-pay-later deals among Gen Z shoppers.

 What Motivates Gen Z to Buy: Most Gen Zers often stumble upon products while looking for clothing inspiration.
 And while the conveniences offered by e-commerce can make them vulnerable to buying on impulse, these young folks love bargains.
 71% will wait for a product to go on sale before buying, and 45% are willing to purchase a similar item at a cheaper rate.
 Meanwhile, 34% of Gen Z use loyalty or rewards programs.

 Moreover, this shopper segment holds influencers in high esteem—with 75% of them saying their online buys were influencer recommendations.